ktustanowski/DurationReporter/README.md

 But what if you want to measure this times constantly?
 What if you also want to report them to some analytics tool?
 Or you just want print the report to have all the data in one place.
 Ready to be analyzed.

 Then it gets really messy.
 All this dates, measurements, lots of additional code.
 Then you have to make a report out of it or just scan the console for printouts. *Been there, done that* ☹️ thats why I created *Duration Reporter*.
-It's only purpose is to make measuring duration of *flows* fast & easy 🚀.
+It's only purpose is to make measuring duration of *flows* 🚀 & easy.

 # How it works
 ## Simple reporting